marianne-m/abx_noise/README.md

 - Female speech
 - Domestic sounds : seperated in two classes Vacuum cleaner and Air conditioning

+To separate domestic sounds, we used two additional labels on Dcase:
+  13. Vacuum Cleaner
+  14. Air Conditioning

 We added the following classes from AudioSet:
 - Air conditioning
 - Baby Cry